State Approves Surfside Crossing Development As Town Announces New Legal Challenge

 The HAC’s decision is the result of an appeal of a decision from the local Zoning Board of Appeals, which voted unanimously against the project last April.
 That ruling was itself a remand after the Superior Court vacated the HAC’s first decision, which in turn reversed an original denial from the ZBA.

-Even before it was finalized, the HAC’s decision drew sharp pushback from Nantucket Tipping Point, a local group opposed to the development.
+The HAC’s decision drew sharp pushback from Nantucket Tipping Point.

 Posner and Feeley have long maintained that the development is a key part of Nantucket’s fight against housing insecurity.